citkane/SimpleWebsockets.jl/docs/src/index.md

 A flexible, powerful, high level interface for Websockets in Julia.
 Provides a SERVER and CLIENT.

+## Release 0.3 notes
+0.3 upgrades the "HTTP" package dependency to major version 1 This breaks all functionality for Julia <=1.6

+## Installation
+`Pkg.add("SimpleWebsockets")`

 ## Basic example for SERVER
 ```julia
 using SimpleWebsockets